General One-loop Generating Function by IBP relations

-Secondly, in this paper we have used only fundamental IBP relations to establish differential equations.
-As demonstrated in \cite{Gluza:2010ws,Larsen:2015ped,Ita:2015tya} (i.e., the module intersection method), we could use non-fundamental IBP relations to avoid the appearance of propagators with higher powers.
-In fact, Kosower has used exact the same idea to discuss the generating function for some particular tensor structures in \cite{Kosower:2018obg}.
+In this paper, we have used only fundamental IBP relations to establish differential equations.
+As demonstrated in \cite{Gluza:2010ws, Larsen:2015ped, Ita:2015tya} (i.e., the module intersection method), we could use non-fundamental IBP relations to avoid the appearance of propagators with higher powers.
+In fact, Kosower has used exactly the same idea to discuss the generating function for some particular tensor structures in \cite{Kosower:2018obg}.
 While the module intersection method will simplify resulted IBP relations, finding the syzygy does take some considerable computations.
-It will be interesting to investigate when applying same idea to generating functions, which kinds of simplification we will get.
-Furthermore, there are other reduction methods, such as unitarity cut method, intersection theory method or recent proposed linear relation method in \cite{Liu:2022mfb}.
-Thus it is natural to ask which insight we will obtain if using them to study the generating function\footnote{In \cite{Guan:2023avw} the generating function has been studied using linear relation method. }.
+It will be interesting to investigate when applying the same idea to generating functions, which kinds of simplification we will get.
+Furthermore, there are other reduction methods, such as the unitarity cut method, intersection theory method or recently proposed linear relation method in \cite{Liu:2022mfb}.
+Thus it is natural to ask which insight we will obtain if using them to study the generating function\footnote{In \cite{Guan:2023avw} the generating function has been studied using the linear relation method.}.

-Thirdly, as we have mentioned in the introduction, one of our main motivations is to generalize the generating function to higher loop integrals.
-Although the experience of the one-loop in this paper will be very helpful, we expect more complicated technical problems will appear for higher loop.
+Finally, as we have mentioned in the introduction, one of our main motivations is to generalize the generating function to higher loop integrals.
+Although the experience of the one-loop in this paper will be very helpful, we expect more complicated technical problems will appear for higher loops.
 Solving them will be an exciting challenge.